Jane Stanford: Death

-In 1905, she died of strychnine poisoning.
-The evidence did not rule out self-poisoning because of financial issues with the university, the inability to generate a source of income to support the university in the long term (selling jewelry).
+On February 28th, 1905, Stanford died in Hawaii, where she had traveled after a failed poisoning attempt in San Francisco.
+The verdict in Hawaii was that Stanford had died of strychnine poisoning.
+However, David Starr Jordan, the president of Stanford, immediately went to Hawaii, where he suppressed the report of poisoning and insisted that she had died of natural causes.
+Jordan's coverup was accepted as the truth for decades.

-On January 14, 1905, at her Nob Hill mansion in San Francisco, Stanford consumed mineral water that tasted bitter.
+Earlier, on January 14, 1905, at her Nob Hill mansion in San Francisco, Stanford consumed mineral water that tasted bitter.
 She quickly forced herself to vomit the water with prompting from and assistance by her maid, and when both the maid and her secretary agreed that the bottled water tasted strange, she sent it to a pharmacy to be analyzed.
 The findings, returned a few weeks later, showed that the water had been poisoned with a lethal dose of strychnine.
 Stanford moved out of her mansion and vowed never to return.
 Elizabeth Richmond, the maid, fell under suspicion and was dismissed.
 (Richmond had worked in Britain and had reportedly regaled Stanford's domestic staff with tales of English aristocrats being poisoned by their servants.)

 The Harry Morse Detective and Patrol Agency was retained for a discreet investigation of the incident.
 Its detectives put Richmond under surveillance and scoured records of Bay Area pharmacies for possibly-suspicious purchases of strychnine but found none.
 The agency learned that the mansion was a hothouse of petty staff jealousies, graft, and intrigue, but it could not come up with evidence pointing to a culprit or a motive for an attempted murder.
 Depressed by the conviction that an unknown party had tried to kill her and suffering from a cold, Stanford soon decided to sail to Hawaii, with plans to continue on to Japan.
 The Stanford party left San Francisco for Honolulu on February 15, 1905.

 At the Moana Hotel on the island of Oahu on the evening of February 28, Stanford asked for bicarbonate of soda to settle her stomach while in her room.
 Her personal secretary, Bertha Berner (a trusted employee of 20 years' standing and the only other person present who had also been at the scene of the previous incident), prepared the solution, which Stanford drank.
 At 11:15 p.m., Stanford cried out for her servants and hotel staff to call for a physician, declared that she had lost control of her body, and believed that she had been poisoned again.
 This time, attempts to induce vomiting were unsuccessful.
 Robert Cutler, a retired Stanford neurologist, recounted in The Mysterious Death of Jane Stanford what took place upon the arrival of Francis Howard Humphris, the hotel physician: